yuhang-lin/yuhang-lin.github.io/_pages/cv.md

   CS 204 Database Systems (2016 Fall)
   CS 395 Deep Learning (2018 Spring)

-* August 2016: Graduate Research Assistant
-  * University of Vermont
+* August 2016: Graduate Research Assistant at University of Vermont
-  * Duties included: Built a beta version of [website](http://crausality.org/) with PHP and MySQL Database, which is the crowdsourcing part of a NSF research program.
+  * Duties included: Built a beta version of website [http://crausality.org/](http://crausality.org/) with PHP and MySQL Database, which is the crowdsourcing part of a NSF research program.
 Users are given a set of highly customized questions about possible causality based on their answer history.
 Then users can proposal possible related causality pairs for further investigation.

 Skills
 ======